jacoblapworth/akahu-sdk-swift/src/react/components/structural/structural.contentblock.md

 </XUIContentBlock>
 ```

-Generally, the content inside a content block is split into left or right content. the props available to be passed on the left are `leftContent`, `primaryHeading`, `secondaryHeading` and `tag`.
+Generally, the content inside a content block is split into left or right content.
+The props available to be passed on the left are `leftContent`, `primaryHeading`, `secondaryHeading`, `description` and `tags`.
 On the right, they are `pinnedValue`, `action` and `overflow`.

 #### Complex Content block